Sound as a gauge theory and its infrared triangle: Sound as a Gauge Theory

 \section{Sound as a Gauge Theory}

 Much of the recent theoretical work in memory effects has focused on the connections to asymptotic symmetries and soft theorems in quantum field theory.
-See, for example, Refs. \cite{aguiaralves2025LecturesBondiMetzner,strominger2018LecturesInfraredStructure} for pedagogical introductions.
+See, for example, Refs. \cite{aguiaralves2026LecturesBondiMetzner,strominger2018LecturesInfraredStructure} for pedagogical introductions.
 Given the acoustic memory effect derived above, it is natural to search for asymptotic symmetries in the theory of linearized sound.
 To do so, it is convenient to reformulate the acoustic perturbations in terms of a two-form field.
-We will thus rely considerably on the theory of differential forms.
-See Refs. \cite{frankel2012GeometryPhysicsIntroduction,gorodski2020SmoothManifolds,lechner2018ClassicalElectrodynamicsModern,lee2012IntroductionSmoothManifolds,nakahara2003GeometryTopologyPhysics,tu2011IntroductionManifolds}, for example, for discussions.
-In the Appendix we provide a brief summary of the main results we will need.
+We will thus rely considerably on the theory of differential forms, which is discussed in Refs. \cite{frankel2012GeometryPhysicsIntroduction,gorodski2020SmoothManifolds,lechner2018ClassicalElectrodynamicsModern,lee2012IntroductionSmoothManifolds,nakahara2003GeometryTopologyPhysics,tu2011IntroductionManifolds}, for example.
+In App. \ref{app: differential-forms} we provide a brief summary of the main results we will need.

-Our description of sound waves focused on the dynamics of a scalar field.
-In this sense, we are interested in studying the asymptotic symmetries of a scalar field.
+So far, we described sound in terms of a scalar field, meaning we are now interested in studying the asymptotic symmetries of a scalar field.
 This was considered by \textcite{campiglia2018CanScalarsHave,campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries,heissenberg2019TopicsAsymptoticSymmetries}---see also Ref. \cite{aneesh2022CelestialHolographyLectures} for a review.
 In Refs. \cite{campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries,heissenberg2019TopicsAsymptoticSymmetries}, it is argued that asymptotic symmetries for scalar fields in four dimensions can be understood by reformulating the theory in terms of a two-form.
 While we will discuss asymptotic symmetries later on Sec. \ref{sec: asymptotic-symmetries}, let us now focus on how a two-form can appear when describing acoustics.